FredJul/Omni-Notes/README.md

 In addition of your own task, you can accept some public-interest quests and do them in exchange of a large quantity of points.
 You may just cheat to get the points, but if only few people do it for real it's already a great victory.
 Try it!

+### How to install TaskGame?

+To get access to the alpha version on PlayStore just go here: https://play.google.com/apps/testing/net.fred.taskgame

+To install a demo game consuming TaskGame points you can manually install this APK: https://github.com/FredJul/memory-game/blob/master/TaskGame-memory.apk

 ### How to use TaskGame points into my game?